We all know as consumers that the advertising world is a noisy one.

 Marketing automation has many uses beyond the headline of developing client relationships.
 It can help you:

 Create workflows.
 What do we mean by this?
-Quite simply, you can start off with a welcome email, then nurture that prospect throughout the sales funnel.
-This can also be used to develop the conversations you’re already having with converted customers.
+You can start off with a welcome email, then nurture that prospect throughout the sales funnel.
+This can also develop the conversations you’re already having with converted customers.

 Segment customers and communicate with them directly.
 So whether that’s asking them specific questions to refine your product offering or tracking loyalty with your customer base.

-Personalise your communications.
+Personalize your communications.
 From there, you can send out the right content to the right people.
-This enables you to stay relevant and deliver something that’s of real use to your customers, right to their inbox.
+This enables you to stay relevant and deliver something that’s of proper use to your customers, right to their inbox.

 Identify further opportunities.
 By keeping lead scores for each customer, you can also find out which prospects are open to new offers, are actively engaging with you, and those who have switched off.

-The great thing about marketing automation is that it allows you to create a long-term communication plan that’s targeted to individual customer’s needs and preferences, with minimum effort.
+The significant thing about marketing automation is that it allows you to create a long-term communication plan that’s targeted to individual customer’s needs and preferences, with minimum effort.

-This in itself will take the standard of your communications to the next level, and build brand engagement.
+This will take the standard of your communications to the next level and build brand engagement.

 But when you’re looking at how you speak to your customers, make sure your plan goes beyond those initial stages.

 Building a relationship is one thing, continuing to make it grow and encourage brand loyalty on a long-term basis is another.
-The key is to continue the good work.
+The key is to continue the excellent work.

-The real power of technology like marketing automation is after all, in its capacity to create an ongoing content strategy that really adds value to your business.
+The actual power of technology like marketing automation is in its capacity to create an ongoing content strategy that really adds value to your business.